mbugni/OpenRefineFlatpak/README.md

 &nbsp;
 </div>

-This project contains files to build [OpenRefine](https://openrefine.org/) as a Flatpak app.
+This project contains files to build [OpenRefine](https://openrefine.org/) as a Flatpak app: it is a prototype for [helping the author](https://github.com/OpenRefine/containers/issues/2) to create the app or to build it locally.

 ## How to build the app